FaisalTamanoJr/public-class-notes/content/Lessons/LCASEAN - Lesson 1.md

 14. 2003
 	- There was a decision to create a ASEAN community and a need to reform the organizational structure and decision-making process.
 15. December 2008
-	- Implementation of the **ASEAN Charter** which made the organization’s structure become rooted in three community pillars: *the ASEAN Political–Security Community (APSC)*, *ASEAN Economic Community (AEC)*, and *ASEAN Social–Cultural Community (ASCC)*.
+	- Implementation of the **ASEAN Charter**.
-		- It also defined the duties and rights of each member states.
+		- It defined the duties and rights of each member states.
-		- It also states the roles and relationships of every ASEAN body.
+		- It stated the roles and relationships of every ASEAN body.
 		- It encouraged ASEAN summits.
-16. 2009
+16. October 2009
-	- Establishment of the *ASEAN Intergovernmental Commission on Human Rights*
+	- Establishment of the *ASEAN Intergovernmental Commission on Human Rights*.
-17. 2012
+17. November 19, 2012
 	- Signing of the *ASEAN Human Rights Declaration*
+18. December 31, 2015
+	1. Redefining of the ASEAN at the ASEAN Community to be founded on three pillars:
+		- ASEAN Political–Security Community (APSC)
+		- ASEAN Economic Community (AEC)
+		- ASEAN Social–Cultural Community (ASCC)

 ### Model of Cooperation